RichardJLin/Othello/README.md

 ### Upper Confidence Bound (UCB1)

 As stated before, the main difficulty of MCTS is to balance exploitation vs exploration.
 For those who are a bit familiar with Reinforcement Learning, this will sound very familiar.
-In fact, MCTS could be considered as a very bare-bones RL algorithm, with different rewards given at the end of a rollout.
+In fact, MCTS could be considered as a very bare-bone RL algorithm, with different rewards given at the end of a rollout.

 This tradeoff is achieved by using the UCB1 formula :
 <!-- $